RLNYC/consensys_final_project/README.md

 # consensys_final_project
-Final project for Consensys bootcamp_2019
+A simple Dapp for bounty market

 # To run Dapp on brower
 First, cd into "/client" subdirectory and then run "npm run start"